Medical Billing Expert Witness in

 For example,

-Home Health Agencies (HHAs) complete the Outcomes and Assessment Information Set.
-This is often called an OASIS assessment.
+Home Health Agencies (HHAs) complete the Outcomes and Assessment Information Set, which is often called an OASIS assessment.

-HHAs use OASIS assessments (Outcome and Assessment Information Set) to evaluate episodic eligibility of patients for home health care
+HHAs use OASIS assessments (Outcome and Assessment Information Set) to evaluate patients’ episodic eligibility for home health care.

 As a result, the assessment groups the episode into one of 153 Home Health Resource Groups (HHRGs)